-Since November 1993, we have continued to develop innovative, high-quality, proprietary nutritional supplements, topical and skin care products, and weight-management products that are sold through a global network marketing system operating in the United States, Canada, Australia, the United Kingdom, Japan, New Zealand, the Republic of Korea, Taiwan, Denmark, Germany, South Africa, Singapore, Australi, the Netherlands, Norway, and Sweden.
-The United States, Canada, Australia, United Kingdom and Japan offices provide administrative support to its local markets and act as meeting locations for independent associates.
-The South Africa location, when opened for use in late May 2010, will also provide administrative support to its local market and act as a meeting location for independent associates.
+Since November 1993, we have continued to develop innovative, high-quality, proprietary nutritional supplements, topical and skin care products, and weight-management products that are sold through a global network marketing system operating in the United States, Canada, Australia, the United Kingdom, Japan, New Zealand, the Republic of Korea, Taiwan, Denmark, Germany, South Africa, Singapore, Austria, the Netherlands, Norway, and Sweden.
+The United States, Canada, Australia, United Kingdom Japan, and South Africa offices provide administrative support to its local markets and act as meeting locations for independent associates.
 The United States location processes orders for the United States, Canada, and South Africa.
-The Australia location processes orders for Australia, New Zealand, and Singapore.
+The Australian location processes orders for Australia, New Zealand, and Singapore.
 The United Kingdom location processes orders for the United Kingdom, Denmark, Germany, Austria, the Netherlands, Norway, and Sweden.
 The Japan, Republic of Korea, and Taiwan locations process orders for their local markets only.
 The Switzerland office was created to manage certain day-to-day business needs of non-North American markets and coordinates our continued global expansion.
 We review and analyze net sales by geographical location and by packs and products on a consolidated basis.
 Each of our subsidiaries sells the same types of products and exhibits similar economic characteristics, such as selling prices and gross margins.

-We conduct our business as a single operating segment and primarily sell our products through a network of approximately 485,000 independent associates and members who have purchased our products and/or packs within the last 12 months, which we refer to as current independent associates and members.
+We conduct our business as a single operating segment and primarily sell our products through a network of approximately 450,000 independent associates and members who have purchased our products and/or packs within the last 12 months, which we refer to as current independent associates and members.
 New recruits and pack sales are regarded as leading indicators for the long-term success of our business.
 New recruits include new independent associates and members purchasing our packs and products for the first time.

-Because we sell our products through network marketing distribution channels, the opportunities and challenges that affect us most are: recruitment of new and retention of existing independent associates and members, entry into new markets and growth of existing markets, niche market development, new product introduction, and investment in our infrastructure.
+Because we sell our products through network marketing distribution channels, the opportunities and challenges that affect us most are: recruitment of new and retention of existing independent associates and members, entry into new markets and growth of existing markets, niche market development, new product introduction, maintaining competitive compensation plans, and investment in our infrastructure.

 During calendar year 2008, the U.S. and foreign economies slowed dramatically because of the global financial crisis.
-The difficult conditions affecting the overall macro-economic environment continued to impact our business in 2009 and the first quarter of 2010.
+The difficult conditions affecting the overall macro-economic environment continued to impact our business in 2009 and the first half of 2010.
 Significant reduction in consumers' disposable income impacted our customers' spending practices, causing a decline in our revenues.

-During 2008 and 2009, in response to adverse market conditions, we implemented various initiatives to reduce expenses, including the suspension of matching contributions under our 401(k) employee savings plan, reduction in our workforce, and reduction in other discretionary costs such as outside services, travel and overtime.
+During 2008 and 2009, in response to adverse market conditions, we implemented various initiatives to reduce expenses, including the temporary suspension of matching contributions under our 401(k) employee savings plan through June 30, 2010, reduction in our workforce, and reduction in other discretionary costs such as outside services, travel and overtime.
 We also suspended our quarterly cash dividend in August of 2009.
-By establishing a culture of expense control and accountability, we achieved a decrease in operating expenses and maintained that level of expense control through the first quarter of 2010.
+By establishing a culture of expense control and accountability, we achieved a decrease in operating expenses and maintained that level of expense control through the first half of 2010.
 Our intent is to systematically review all expenditures with the goal of prudently managing our business.
-At the same time, we remain committed to our strategic plan of developing new, innovative, and scientifically-validated products, international expansion, stren gthening financial results, and adding value to our shareholders and independent associates.
+At the same time, we remain committed to our strategic plan of developing new, innovative, and scientifically-validated products, international expansion, strengthening financial results, and adding value to our shareholders and independent associates.